nirlanka/mono-min/README.md

-Minimum C# codebase using Mono
+Minimal C# codebase using Mono
 ==============================

+Use this codebase as a minimal boilerplate for running quick C# scripts on Linux and OS X (or Windows).

 ## Prerequisites